compassvpn/ir-access/README.md

 # Prefix Fetcher

 **Prefix Fetcher** is a Go-based tool for fetching country-specific IP prefixes from BGP data.
-Currently supports Iranian (IR) and Chinese (CN) IP prefixes.
+Currently supports Iranian (IR) and Chinese (CN) IP prefixes with easy extensibility for additional countries.

 ## Features